waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - **Brock's GOLEM (Lv 64):** EXPLOSION
     - **Brock's NINETALES (Lv 64):** SOLARBEAM (charge)

-# V. Key Discoveries & Lessons Learned
+# V. Key Discoveries, Lessons & Self-Correction

 - **Tool Deferral Failure (CRITICAL):** Repeatedly deferred the creation of necessary tools instead of building them immediately. **Lesson Reinforced:** If a repetitive manual task can be automated, or a complex reasoning task can be delegated, building a tool or agent for it is the highest priority.
 - **PC Mechanics (CRITICAL):** The PC is **stateful**.
 Any automation tool MUST account for this by having a reset sequence to return to a known state.